What is Matcha

 Yamamasa-Koyamaen

-Uji tea manufacturer established in 1861, with its own tea gardens.
-With their motto, "Taste first" they express the hard work they put in to create delicious tea blends of the highest quality.
+Uji tea manufacturer with its own tea gardens, established in 1861.
+With their motto, "Taste comes first" they refer to the hard work they put in to create delicious tea blends of the highest quality.

 ➢ Yamamasa-Koyamaen matcha in our portfolio: 30 (plus seasonal)

-When looking to try a new matcha it might be a daunting task to choose the right one.
-Here are some recommendations from each company in our portfolio, to help you find a new favorite:
+When looking to try a new matcha, it might be a daunting task to choose the right one.
+Here are some recommendations from each company in our portfolio, to help you find your absolute favorite:

 Matcha Wako BY MARUKYU-KOYAMAEN